How to Make a Sales Engineer Commission Plan (Plus FAQs)

 In a pool bonus, the focus is on the achievements of a specific team or department.
 A sum of money is kept aside for this purpose and distributed based on team and individual performance.

-In a traditional commission, sales engineers are judged on the deals that they close.
+In a traditional commission, sales engineers are judged on the deals they close.
 Often, they’re paired with regular sales executives who are also working towards the same deals.

 Wrapping Up